Acce5sDenied/MCBE_Parkour_wiki/README.md

 pitch is locked in range [`-89.9°` to `89.9°`] //todo

 ## Block Collisions
 List of collision box for all blocks.
-For effect box for blocks like cobweb, please see the block mechanics section. //havent added anything there
+For effect box for blocks like cobweb, please see the block mechanics section.

 #### Clarification
 + **Model** is a how a block looks.
 It is purely visual.